×

 Miami Non Compete Agreement Lawyer

-Home / Miami Employment Contract Review Lawyer / Miami Non Compete Agreement Lawyer
+Home / Miami Non Compete Agreement Lawyer

 Miami Non Compete Agreement Lawyer-img

 Employers and employees have certain rights and obligations in regard to non-compete agreements.
 Litigation and liability arise when an employer or an employee fails to understand what their obligations and rights are under the law.
-All parties involved in a non-compete agreement can work with a Miami non-compete agreement lawyer to review the terms of the agreement and ensure the limitations are reasonable, even after the agreement has been signed.

 While non-compete agreements are typically legal and enforceable in Florida, there are certain requirements they must meet.
 The scope of these agreements cannot be all-encompassing, preventing an employee from ever regaining gainful employment in their field.
 This would make the agreement unreasonable and unenforceable.
 Employers need to consider the legitimate needs of their business when drafting non-compete agreements.